cpenalosa/staeDrone/readme.md

   })
 ```

+#### UAS Emergency Landing Zone
-#### Sample code designates an emergency landing zone where a UAS can make emergency landings.
+Sample code designates an emergency landing zone where a UAS can make emergency landings.
 This code requires that a UAS emergency landing zone data source be created first along with a valid api key.

 ```java
 import request from 'superagent'